VC

 What is the difference between horizontal and vertical AI?

-Horizontal AI companies build tools that work across many industries — coding assistants (Cursor, GitHub Copilot), AI writing tools (Jasper, Writer), search (Perplexity).
+Horizontal AI companies build tools that work across many industries — coding assistants (Cursor, GitHub Copilot), AI search (Perplexity), AI writing tools (Writer), and enterprise knowledge (Glean).
 Vertical AI companies build deeply specialized solutions for specific industries — Rad AI for radiology, Abridge for medical documentation, Harvey AI for legal, EvenUp for personal injury law.
 Vertical AI tends to have higher defensibility (domain data + regulatory knowledge) but slower scale; horizontal AI scales faster but faces more competition.

 Which AI companies are most likely to go public?